11 Best And Easy Ways To Flush Your Kidneys Naturally

 2. Eat Berries

-Most berries are rich in antioxidants and phytochemicals and may have a protective effect on kidney cells by fighting off inflammation and oxidative stress (6).
+Most berries are rich in antioxidants and phytochemicalsi XChemical compounds found in vegetables and fruits that help combat cell damage and inflammation present in kidney cells. and may have a protective effect on kidney cells by fighting off inflammation and oxidative stress (6).
 For a kidney cleanse, the two most talked about are blueberries and cranberries.

 According to an animal study, blueberries can help regulate blood pressure and improve glucose tolerance.
 While human studies are warranted, you may benefit from including blueberries in your diet as kidney diseases are positively linked with both high blood sugar and high blood pressure (7).
 Blueberries are also low in potassium, sodium, and phosphorus, three minerals that tend to make things difficult for kidneys if you have them in large quantities (8), (9), (10), (11).
 Cranberries have been found to soothe the urinary tract and may prevent infections (12).